 After completing the online seat application, Student Financial Services will reassess each applicant's aid and provide a breakdown of costs.
 Federal and private aid will not be affected.

 *The UK visa is not required for students participating in one semester's study in Wales.
-However, if you wish to work or participate in an internship, you will need the UK visa.
+However, if you wish to work or participate in an internship, you will need a UK visa.
 Students who have not obtained a visa must avoid flying through Ireland (i.e. Dublin airport) on their way into the UK.

 APPLICATION PROCEDURE & DEADLINES